This blog may contain affiliate links. Read our disclosure policy for more info.

 The Spirit of Queenstown lake cruise departs year-round with multiple departure times.
 The dock is right in Queenstown town center at the Southern Discoveries office right next to St Omer Park.

-Expect to pay $39 NZD for their standard scenic cruise, but you can also upgrade to a fine-dining dinner experience.
+Expect to pay $59 NZD for their standard scenic cruise, but you can also upgrade to a fine wine and cheese experience.

 Spirit of Queenstown Cruise Pros